pabloelt/risk-scoring-for-a-neobank-company/README.md

 ## Introduction

-The client for this project is a large retailer based in the United States.
-The company has identified issues in its warehouse operations, leading to losses and stock-outs for several products.
-The objective is to implement a forecasting model using artificial intelligence algorithms to predict the appropriate stock levels for at least the next 8 days.
-This initiative aims to enhance operational efficiency and increase the company’s profitability.
+The client for this project is a neobank specializing in offering competitively priced loans.
+However, the company is concerned about the quality of borrowers accessing their products.
+They require a robust system to assist in making informed loan approval decisions based on applicants’ profiles.

+The goal is to implement a risk-scoring model using artificial intelligence algorithms to identify ‘risky’ applicants and estimate their associated expected losses.
+This information will be used to manage the bank’s economic capital, portfolio, and risk assessment effectively.

  * [See a technical explanation of the project here](https://pabloelt.github.io/project/project7/)

 ## Objectives

-The primary objective is to develop a forecasting model utilizing a set of machine learning algorithms to predict sales for the next 8 days at the store-product level.
-These algorithms are trained using the extensive three-year history available in the retail company’s SQL database, employing massive modeling techniques to ensure accuracy and reliability.
+The main objective is to develop a risk-scoring model using machine learning algorithms to predict potentially risky borrowers.
+This model will estimate the expected financial loss for each new customer-loan pairing, based on the company’s historical data.
+By leveraging this advanced analytical tool, the company’s performance will be significantly enhanced.

 ## Project results